anupamdungdung/Genshin-Impact-Character-API/README.md

 # Genshin-Impact-Character-API
-API that contains all the character information of Genshin Impact
+API that fetches data of all the character information of Genshin Impact.